emberjs/website/source/blog/2017-01-09-ember-2-11-released.md

   private API, which is now deprecated.
 In addition to providing a public API for a sorely needed feature, it also unlocks the opportunity to eliminate one of the major performance hotspot in the Ember.js object-model.
-This will happen in a future release once the community had the chance to migrate to the new API.
+This will happen in a future release once the community has had the chance to migrate to the new API.
 See pull request [#14360](https://github.com/emberjs/ember.js/pull/14360) for additional details.